D-optimal Designs with Ordered Categorical Data

 Furthermore, $p_1^*=p_2^*=1/2$ if and only if $c_1=c_2$~. \end{corollary}

-Under the setup of Corollary~\ref{d=1J=3corollary}, it can be verified that $p_1^*=p_2^*=1/2$ if $\beta_1=0$.
+Under the setup of Corollary~\ref{d=1J=3corollary}, $p_1^*=p_2^*=1/2$ if $\beta_1=0$.
 In general $p_1^*\neq p_2^*$, and $p_1^*>p_2^*$ if and only if $c_1 > c_2$.
 The following result provides conditions for D-optimality of such a minimally supported design.
-Its proof is relegated to the Supplementary Materials (Section~\ref{S3section}).
+Its proof is relegated to the supplementary materials (Section~\ref{S3section}).